Human-in-the-loop

 print(f"Run ID: {handle.execution_id}")

-# Poll until the agent reaches the approval point
+# Poll until the agent reaches the approval checkpoint

 for _ in range(60):